Skip to Main Content

 Planning a Stay

-Booking channels for Tamar Valley Resort are not confirmed in our current data.
+Booking channels for Tamar Valley Resort are best confirmed directly with the property.
 Checking the property directly or through standard Australian accommodation platforms is the practical approach, particularly for stays during the January-to-March peak summer period, when Tasmanian regional accommodation fills faster than the state's relatively low tourism profile might suggest.
-See our full Grindelwald guide for additional context on the village and surrounding region.

 The Minimal Set